roshanjain77/zsh/README.md

 Restart your device.

 You may need to install [these](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) fonts.
-After installing the fonts, change font prefrences of your terminal to `MesloLGS NF`
+After installing the fonts, change the font preferences of your terminal to `MesloLGS NF`